Xxyumi-hub/iTunesAPIExplorer/README.md

 <img src="https://github.com/Xxyumi-hub/iTunesAPIExplorer/blob/master/gif.gif"/>

 ## Install
-To install the dependencies needed for the app, you can use:
+After downloading the code, <code>cd</code> into the directory to install the dependencies needed for the app, you can use:
 <code>npm install</code> in the terminal

 ## Run